 Much of this material made its way into my history of mid-Illinois, Corn Kings & One-Horse Thieves.

-Partly out of the enthusiasm enjoyed by any aficionado, partly out of their duty to make themselves useful to the public that pays its bills, the scientists of the Illinois State Scientific Survey in Champaign occasionally escort car caravans of curious taxpayers into the Grand Prairie countryside on geological field trips.
+Partly out of the enthusiasm of aficionados, partly out of their duty to make themselves useful to the public that pays its bills, the scientists of the Illinois State Scientific Survey in Champaign occasionally escort car caravans of curious taxpayers into the Grand Prairie countryside on geological field trips.
 To people accustomed to more theatrical terrain, announcements of such expeditions must at first seem to be hoaxes, like invitations to a snipe hunt.

-The landscape that lays atop it, sadly, offers neither drama or grandeur.
+The landscape that lays atop that part of Illinois, sadly, offers neither drama or grandeur.
 The stretch of I-55 between Chicago and Springfield would top most opinion polls as the most boring in the state.
 “A dreary ride for the geologically uninitiated,” warns Raymond Wiggers in Geology Underfoot In Illinois.
-The geologically uninitiated includes most members of the General Assembly, Chicago-based state agency staff, and media, whose historic disdain for Springfield must owe something to the tedium they suffer getting to and from the state capital across the western fringe of the old Grand Prairie.
+The geologically uninitiated includes most members of the General Assembly and Chicago-based state agency staff and media, whose historic disdain for Springfield must owe something to the tedium they suffer getting to and from the state capital across the western fringe of the old Grand Prairie.

 Illinois is a famously flat state, and the Grand Prairie makes up one of the flattest parts of it.
 When Englishman Thomas Chitty wrote a novel set in Champaign-Urbana, he renamed it Flatville.
-His tourist’s geography betrayed him: there really is a Flatville, a hamlet about ten miles northeast of Urbana.
+(One wonders whether the residents of Champaign County's real Flatville, a hamlet about ten miles northeast of Urbana that actually deserves the name, were irked or flattered.)
 Geology has banished gravity as a guiding force from most of the region.
-Water that falls upon Champaign, Ford, and Vermilion counties, for example, collects haphazardly into what becomes no fewer than seven major streams—the Kankakee, Vermilion, Embarras, Sangamon, Mackinaw, Kaskaskia, and Little Vermilion rivers—that together drain a third of the state.
+Since the landscape slopes in no particular direction for any distance in say, Champaign, Ford, or Vermilion counties, rain and meltwater collects haphazardly into what becomes no fewer than seven major streams—the Kankakee, Vermilion, Embarras, Sangamon, Mackinaw, Kaskaskia, and Little Vermilion rivers—that together drain a third of the state.
 Thus is this part of east central Illinois known as the “Headwaters.”

 The sea, always the sea

-The rolling, featureless landscape was compared more often—indeed, was compared inevitably and repeatedly—to the sea.
+The rolling, featureless landscape was compared most often—indeed, was compared inevitably and repeatedly—to the sea.
 Unlike most artifacts of the era, that cliché remains in use today.
 In Edgar County, the Chamber of Commerce of Paris notes that the nearby farmland “has the easy roll of a quiet sea."
-A man who’d thought to build a chain of lighthouses to guide travelers across these blank expanses may not have become rich, but his name would have been sung as a benefactor around many a cabin when the jug went ‘round.
+A man who’d thought to build a chain of lighthouses to guide travelers across these blank expanses might not have become rich as a result, but his name would have been sung as a benefactor around many a cabin when the jug went ‘round.

 Poet Mark Van Doren grew up on the Grand Prairie, and in his poem, “No Word, No Wind,” he recalled the effect of slipping across this swelling terrain during his youthful forays in horse and buggy.